jmgarcia83/Singularity-tutorial/INSTALL.md

 Your cow will likely say something different (and be more colorful), but as long as you see a cow your installation is working properly.

-This command downloads and runs a container from [Docker Hub](https://hub.docker.com/r/godlovedc/lolcow/).
+This command downloads and runs a container from [Sylabs Library](https://cloud.sylabs.io/library/_container/5b9e91c694feb900016ea40b).
 During this tutorial we will learn how to build a similar container from scratch.